Kanharajput/JsForReact/README.md

 - Passing function as function parameter in js we are not bound to only pass values inside the function parameter but also we can pass function as a parameter and the function which got function in a parameter can run it when it's needed.

+- In react : function inside a function is a pretty common thing in react, but it's not in js.
+The interior function are only call inside the function not from outside of the function.